akash-network/website/src/content/Docs/validators/akash-validator-with-tmkms-and-stunnel/index.md

 ### Verify Validator Status

-- Navigate into your Akash Validator deployment within Cloudmos
+- Navigate into your Akash Validator deployment within Akash Console
 - Enter the `LOGS` tab of the deployment
 - From the `Services` drop down menu > select `node`
 - With Validator logs isolated we should see successful `executed block` and `committed state` messages such as those below